Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ## Nodes
 Name | Description
 :--- | :---
 Model | Used to load EXL2/GPTQ Llama models.
 You can find a lot of them on [Hugging Face](https://huggingface.co/TheBloke).
 Clone the model repository or download all the files in it and place them in an empty directory, then specify the path in `model_dir`.
-The `model.safetensors` file won't work on its own.<br><br>ExLlama allocates memory based on `max_seq_len`.
-Lowering it is a good way to save on VRAM.
+The `model.safetensors` file won't work on its own.
 LoRA | Used to load LoRAs.
 The directory should contain `adapter_model.bin` or `.safetensors` and `adapter_config.json`.
 LoRA parameter count has to match the model.
 Generator | Generates a `string` based on the given input for use with other nodes.
 Default values correspond to the `simple-1` preset from [text-generation-webui](https://github.com/oobabooga/text-generation-webui).
 Condition | Checks if the input meets some condition, interrupts processing otherwise.